Padraic Davis

 Padraic Davis is an Irish Gaelic football manager and former player.
 He played for the Fr Manning Gaels club and the Longford county team.
 He also managed the Longford county team.

 Playing career

 Davis played for the Fr Manning Gaels club, winning four Longford Senior Football Championships, three consecutively from 1996–98, and again in 2001.

 He played for Longford for 12 years from 1995 to 2007.
 He was Longford's leading forward for many years in the All-Ireland Senior Football Championship and one of the greatest players the county has ever produced.
 He won an O'Byrne Cup with Longford in 2000.
+Davis was placed on the Longford Dream Team of 2000-2020 at left corner forward.